themobilecoder/headset_connection_event/README.md

                <action android:name="android.intent.action.MEDIA_BUTTON" />
            </intent-filter>
        </receiver>

   </application>
 </manifest>
 ```

+Please see example project AndroidManifest.xml for more information.

 Android 12 requires bluetoothConnect permission.
 You may request it using the following:
 ``` dart